react-navigation/react-navigation.github.io/versioned_docs/version-6.x/native-stack-navigator.md

 Style object for the scene content.

+#### `customAnimationOnGesture`

+Whether the gesture to dismiss should use animation provided to `animation` prop.
+Defaults to `false`.

+Doesn't affect the behavior of screens presented modally.

+Only supported on iOS.

+#### `fullScreenGestureEnabled`

+Whether the gesture to dismiss should work on the whole screen.
+Using gesture to dismiss with this option results in the same transition animation as `simple_push`.
+This behavior can be changed by setting `customAnimationOnGesture` prop.
+Achieving the default iOS animation isn't possible due to platform limitations.
+Defaults to `false`.

+Doesn't affect the behavior of screens presented modally.

+Only supported on iOS.

 #### `gestureEnabled`

 Whether you can use gestures to dismiss this screen.
 Defaults to `true`.
 Only supported on iOS.